 Foxtrot: Basic Weave

 The Basic Weave is usually a bronze level Foxtrot figure.
-For the full list of Foxtrot figures corresponding to each medal level, as per the Imperial Society for Teachers of Dancing (ISTD), see the Figure List for Foxtrot.
+For the full list of Foxtrot figures corresponding to each medal level, as per the book “Ballrooom Technique” and the Imperial Society for Teachers of Dancing (ISTD), see the Figure List for Foxtrot.

 Basic Weave (Man)